 One of the key things we do at Bolton SU is represent you to the university.
-We do this through regular meetings with the university management, including the Vice Chancellor, attending formal university committees (such as Education Committee, for one) and also by working with around 300 course reps to help students make appropriate change on their course.
+We do this through regular meetings with the university management, including the Vice Chancellor, attending formal university committees (such as Education Committee) and also by working with around 300 course reps to help students make appropriate change on their course.
+Want more Personal Tutoring?
+Less PowerPoint presentations and more workshops?
+Or Maybe you have a fantastic Lecturer that you want to tell everyone about?
+Then using your voice as a student is the way to do it!

 Representation is all about “re-presenting” the information that we’ve heard from you to the appropriate person in the University (or beyond).
 We hear from you in a number of different ways: